 Ladies—you invest in Abs of Steel and Buns of Steel, so why not Pubococcygeus of Steel?
 Your PC muscle on your pelvic floor supports your uterus, bladder and bowel.
 If you work it out, you will have better sex and be able to better control your bladder.
 Women love two-for-one deals.

 Your PC muscle can be weakened by pregnancy, childbirth, excess weight, chronic coughing and getting older.
 Kegel exercises can actually help with pain during pregnancy.
 First, you’ll need to locate your PC, which you can do by stopping the flow of urine while you’re going.
 The PC is the muscle you contract.
 You could also stick your finger into your vagina and squeeze.
 Those are your Kegel muscles.

 Once you’ve found them, you can assume a sitting or standing position.
 To exercise, you squeeze and release.
 Here are some routines:

 You can exercise the muscles is with a feedback device that lets you know when you are squeezing and how hard.
 The Myself does this through a digital display.
-Another method is with weights such as the Berman Vaginal Barbell or the Femtones vaginal weights.
+Another method is with weights such as the Lelo Luna Balls or the Vagacare vaginal weights.
 A final method uses a spring device as resistance.
 Different product manufacturers suggest different amounts of training, but 5 to 10 minutes per day, 3 or 4 days per week seems to be normal.
 This amount of exercise is in line with what a physical therapist would prescribe for a large muscle that needs rehabilitation.
 If you do your Kegel exercises daily, you will see some results within 8 to 12 weeks.